 Identify fire hazards in your holiday let

 Identify situations in your holiday home in which a fire could start.
-The most common causes of fires include kitchens (cooking), electrical appliances (overloaded or faulty appliances), candles (left unattended or knocked over) and open fires/log burners (misuse).
+The most common causes of fires include kitchens (cooking), electrical appliances (overloaded or faulty appliances) and open fires/log burners (misuse).

 Who’s at risk?

 Consider the specific risks different guests face.
-For example, young children could knock over a candle or be tempted to touch a log burner/open fire.
-Guests with disabilities such as restricted mobility, visual or hearing impairment.
+For example, young children could be tempted to touch a log burner/open fire.
+Consider guests with disabilities such as restricted mobility, visual or hearing impairment.

 How will you keep guests safe?